-The program is engineered around the most advanced financial theories, quantitative models, and industry practices.
+The Global MS in Finance program is engineered around the most advanced financial theories, quantitative models, and industry practices.
 It will prepare you to meet requirements across a broad range of modern career opportunities in sought-after established financial institutions, asset managers, consulting firms, investment and corporate banks, brokerage firms, financial data providers, ratings firms, hedge funds, venture capitalists, insurance companies, fintech, and more — from Fortune 500 companies to leading-edge boutiques as well as the emerging disruptors in digital finance.

 Business is a vocation at Northwood’s DeVos Graduate School, built upon a foundation of ethics, responsibility and the benefits of free-enterprise.
 For over 25 years, the Richard DeVos Graduate School of Management at Northwood University has prepared students for success as global business leaders.
 DeVos students develop critical thinking skills through problem-solving and collaboration rather than lectures and memorization.
 Our faculty have real industry experience that they use to guide class discussions and real world case studies.

-The Global MSF program at the DeVos Graduate School will prepare you to build a career with a solid foundation in finance.
+The Global MS in Finance program at the DeVos Graduate School will prepare you to build a career with a solid foundation in finance.
 A rigorous, hands-on curriculum offers you the chance to build a deep reservoir of finance knowledge and immediately put that knowledge to work in the world.
 You will develop a deep understanding of how markets work and a comprehensive range of quantitative finance skills, along with applied, problem-solving expertise.